MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-365-change-guide.md

 # Microsoft 365 change guide

+> The information in this article applies to the Microsoft 365 multitenant environment.

 ## Continuous change in the cloud

 The Microsoft 365 cloud environment is a hyperscale suite of service offerings that's constantly changing.
 In the technology industry, being consistently cutting-edge benefits productivity, security, and user happiness.
 Change in the Microsoft cloud has purpose: to deliver customer value, secure the environment, and delight users.
 The pace of change in Microsoft 365 is rapid and continuous - both adjectives describe the customer value pipeline that this model helps.
 Microsoft helps users increase efficiency in their organizations by offering innovative features and secure services.